mharrend/docker-nginx-ssl-proxy/README.md

 * Only proxying to servers listening on localhost port / sitting on the same host is implemented, since http connections to non-localhost machines can be a security flaw.

 ## Data volume
-* For a better customisation a data volume is added which will be mapped to the /etc/nginx/conf.d folder.
+* For a better customisation a data volume is added.
+* The data/conf.d subfolder is mapped to the /etc/nginx/conf.d folder, so that it is easy to adjust the nginx config.
+* The data/ssl-cert subfolder is linked to the /etc/nginx/ssl-cert folder, so that it can be justed to store the SSL certificates and keys.

 ## More details